Gianatmaja/Emergency-Messages-Data-Analytics-Platform/README.md

     LEFT JOIN Cat_Dim
     ON Msg_Fact.category_ID = Cat_Dim.category_ID;

 A sample Power BI dashboard using the data from the above query has also been created.
-It can be seen below.
+The dashboard can be seen below.

 ![Dashboard](https://github.com/Gianatmaja/Emergency-Messages-Data-Analytics-Platform/blob/main/Images/Dashboard.png)

+From the dashboard, business users can oberve the trends in the number of messages submitted throughout the years.
+They can also observe the proportion of related and labeled messages, from a variety of languages.
+Furthermore, the number of low, medium, and high emergency messages are also shown.
+Finally, business users can also identify the leading cause of emergencies using the treemap located in the bottom right area of the dashboard.

 ### Future Development
 Some recommendations which could be taken in consideration, for future development, include:
 - Improving the Hardware: The hardware specifications, such as the number of clusters or the data refresh rate, could be increased.
 This might help to provide services to a larger amount of users and offer real-time predictions.
-- Machine Learning Model Retraining Pipeling: MLOps could be included as a part of the architecture, to provide model retraining and maintain the performance through time and data drifts.
+- Machine Learning Model Retraining Pipeline: MLOps could be included as a part of the architecture, to provide model retraining and maintain the performance through time and data drifts.
 - More Sophisticated Emergency Level Classification: Currently, the emergency level (low, medium, high) is only based on the number of classes/ categories a message is classified into (food, water, electricity, etc.) In the future, a more sophisticated method of determining this could be developed.